Glen Sabre Valance

 Glen Sabre Valance (born Graham Paul Fraser; 11 February 1943 – 24 November 1964) was an Australian murderer.
-He was the last man executed in South Australia.
+He was the last man executed in South Australia, and the second-to-last man to be executed anywhere in Australia.
 In 1964, he was hanged in Adelaide Gaol for the murder of his boss, Richard Strang.

 Early life

 Born Graham Paul Fraser, he changed his name as a teenager to Glen Sabre Valance after Liberty Valance, the title character of a 1962 western film.

 According to Valance's stepsister, Lillian Clavell, he suffered physical and sexual abuse from his mother and boys' homes and orphanages.
 Their mother left Valance to be taken care of by their grandmother when he was a child, but took him back when the older woman died six years later.
-According to Clavell, Valance's mother burned his hands on the stove, pushed his face through a glass window.
+According to Clavell, Valance's mother burned his hands on the stove and pushed his face through a glass window.
 On one occasion, she held a knife to his throat and threatened to kill him if he ever stole anything from the cupboard again.

 In 2010, she published a book titled A Tormented Soul, in which she wrote about Valance's life, saying his upbringing had created an angry young man.
 Clavell said she did not want to excuse her stepbrother's crime, but wanted to give context to his life.

 Crime

 Valance and his boss, 37-year-old Richard Strang, had been in a feud over wages.
 Valance had become increasingly angry after Strang leveled accusations of theft against him.
-The final straw for Valance came weeks before the murder, when Strang read his private diary around, amusing the other workers.
+The final straw for Valance came weeks before the murder, when Strang read his private diary aloud, amusing the other workers.

 In the early hours of 16 June 1964, Valance, armed with a rifle, tied up three station hands at the Koonroon property near Bordertown, South Australia then entered the bedroom of Richard and Suzanne Strang.
 Valance fatally shot Richard as he was sleeping.
 He then went on to rape his wife, who was next to him.
 He did not harm the couple's two sleeping children, who were one and two years old.
 Afterwards, Valance drove towards Adelaide.
 Suzanne called the police and Valance was captured at a road block near Murray Bridge.
 The rifle was in the car with him.